Suggested Responsibilities for Graduate Program Directors

 - GTAs who have primary responsibility for teaching a course for credit and/or for assigning final grades for such a course must have earned at least 18 graduate semester hours in their teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training and be evaluated regularly.
 (Comprehensive Standard 3.7.1.f)

-- Students for whom English is a second language may be appointed as GTAs only when the English Language Training Institute certifies that the applicant's proficiency in oral and written communication indicates that the appointment is appropriate.
+- Students for whom English is a second language may be appointed as GTAs only when the English Language Training Institute certifies that the applicant's proficiency in oral communication indicates that the appointment is appropriate.
 (UNC Policy Manual section 400.3.6)

 - GTAs must possess a demonstrated competence in the subject matter that they will be teaching as determined by experts in the field.
 They should have an appreciation for the theory and practice of the subject matter as well as a developing understanding of the major themes and divisions of their field.
 (UNC Policy Manual section 400.3.6)